Upsilon invariants from cyclic branched covers: Alternating torus knots

 where \begin{itemize} \item the first quasi-isomorphism is given by explicitly determining the differential of the first complex; \item the second one is given by shortening the electric poles with the $h$ applications of the basis change in Figure~\ref{fig:cambiobase}; \item the third is just the inverse of the first one; \item the fourth one is \cite[Theorem 1.1]{baker2008grid}; \item the last quasi-isomorphism is Grigsby's $L$. \end{itemize} \end{proof}

 \begin{proof}[Proof of Lemma \ref{lemma:massimodue}] It is easy to argue that for a rectangle in $G_p$ to be empty, it must necessarily have either height or length equal to $1$ (recall that the top\slash bottom identification is a shift by $2$).
-So there can be at most $4$ rectangles\footnote{There are at most $2$ starting from either component, since they are of length/height $1$, but it might happen that they coincide.} starting from a generator $x \in S(G_p)$.
+So there can be at most $4$ rectangles starting from a generator $x \in S(G_p)$.
 We want to show that only two of them are disjoint from the $\XX$ markings.

 Consider the two rectangles starting from a generator, as in Figure \ref{fig:solodue}.
 If we assume that the \textquotedblleft horizontal\textquotedblright rectangle does not intersect the $\XX$ markings, then necessarily the other one will, and vice versa. \end{proof}